-Usually this type of injunction is filed in neighbor on neighbor cases, co-worker against another co-worker, friend on friend or other relationships that are not domestic or dating related.
+Usually, this type of injunction is filed on the neighbor in neighbor cases, co-worker against another co-worker, friend on a friend or other relationships that are not domestic or dating related.

 Learn more about this statute here.